 👋 Hi!
 I’m Joel Glovier.
-I lead design at Netlify
+I’m a human being human.

-Now that you know so much about me, you should say hi!
+Now that you know so much about me, feel free to say hello!

 This site was built with care…and lots of inspiration and tooling made available for free on the internet!

-I’d like to take a moment to acknowledge those who have offered their work for the world to benefit from (including me while building this very website!).
-Lots of love and gratitude to those responsible for that work.
+I’d like to take a moment to acknowledge those who have offered their work for the world to benefit from via open source software.
+Lots of love and gratitude to those responsible for that work. ❤️

 Build details and tooling

-- This site was built with the static site generator Jekyll, utilizing the templating language Liquid, and hosted on Netlify.
+- Built with the static site generator Jekyll, utilizing the templating language Liquid, and hosted on Netlify.
 Source code is available on GitHub.

 - Illustrations for this site were drawn with the Apple iPad Pro and Apple Pencil using the ProCreate app.